aleshaleksey/fansys23/08-spell-list.md

 |Damage|2d8+[Sup] Fire|
 |Save|Con|

 **Description**: The caster chooses up to 4 objects, each no larger than "medium", or materials occupying a volume of no more than 4 contiguous 5ft cubes.
-The targets heat up rapidly and if the [material is of level II](12-equipment-economy.md#material-level) or lower, take 1 point of damage (that bypasses damage reduction) every round as they melt (and potentially catch fire, or set fire to materials they are in contact with).
+The targets heat up rapidly and if the [material is of level II](12-equipment-economy.md#material-level) or lower, take 1 dice of damage (that bypasses damage reduction) every round as they melt (and potentially catch fire, or set fire to materials they are in contact with).

-If the target object/material is in contact with an entity at the start of its turn, then the entity must succeed on a Con save or take 2d8 + [Sup] fire damage.
+If the target object/material is in contact with an entity at the start of its turn, then the entity must succeed on a Con save or take 2d8 + [Sup] fire damage (half on successful save).

 **Upcast (local only)**: At 4 MP dice the spell affects level III materials.
 At 7 MP dice, the spell affects level IV materials.